 Your bearded dragon may also start eating his dead skin, don’t worry as long as it is clean.
-The dead old skin is full different nutrients mainly calcium.
+The dead old skin is full of different nutrients mainly calcium.
 This kind of behavior can be a sign that your beardie is not getting enough nutrients in his/her diet.

 Eating their old dead skin could also be a trait from the wild where they remove traces of their scent as a way of avoiding predators.

-How Long Does It Take for Bearded Dragons to Completely Shed Their Skin?
+How Long does it take for Bearded Dragons to Completely Shed their Skin?

-Normally, a full body skin shed will take somewhere from 2 to 3 weeks for adult bearded dragons.
+Normally, a full-body skin shed will take somewhere from 2 to 3 weeks for adult bearded dragons.
 But it can happen a lot quicker in baby bearded dragons.

 Partial shedding will happen much quicker as compared to full body shedding.
 Typically, a partial shedding will take only a week to complete, but sometimes it can also take a little over one week.